Published Jeremy. Last Updated on August 16, 2022.

 From there, a few other aspects of the service caught our eye.
 First, you can order as few as four bottles per month with either red, white, or mixed cases with no minimum time commitment (although you are initially set up for automatic recurring orders so you will need to make sure you create an account to cancel later on).
 Second, all of the wines are organic.
 Finally, shipping within the United States is included in the price!

-While you may not get to pick the wines you receive in any given month (in fact, you won't know what they are until after you order), the service is also pretty transparent about sharing their previous wines and sell them separately for those who want to order more- these are sold starting at two-bottles of any given wine and a minimum of six-bottles for an order.
+While you may not get to pick the wines you receive in any given month (in fact, you won't know what they are until after you order), the service is also pretty transparent about sharing their previous wines and sell them separately for those who want to order more- these are sold individually with a minimum of six-bottles for an order.

 This published data of previous shipments was interesting as it allowed us to perform a more thorough analysis to see if the service would be worth purchasing in advance.